UPS Systems for Schools, E-Rate Networks & Security Infrastructure

 | Total Cost of Ownership | Lower over lifecycle | Lower upfront, higher long-term |

-Xtreme Power supports both chemistries, allowing districts to standardize on the right solution for each application.
+Xtreme Power supports both chemistries, letting districts standardize on the right solution for each application.

 | Deployment Area | Recommended Series | Key Benefits |